 Having a lightweight tarp in your get home bag is a good idea because you can use it under various scenarios.
 You can make a temporary shelter, you can use it as a ground cover or you can even use it as a ground to air signal.
 A tarp has many useshandyand it can come in handy when a disaster strikes.

 A rain poncho

 Having a change of clothes will allow you to change out of your working clothes into something that offers more protection.
-Having the right clothes will provided you with maneuverability and you will ease off the stress.
-You should add average clothes in your get home bag, the type of clothes that help you blend into crowds.
+Having the right clothes will provide you with maneuverability and you will ease off the stress.
+You should add normal clothes to your get home bag, the type of clothes that help you blend into crowds.
 Don’t forget to get a hat or a cap to protect from the sun.
 Whatever your clothing choices are, make sure you vacuum seal them so that you save packing space.

 Fire starting tools and tinder

-Being cheap when choosing a multi tool is a mistake you will regret and you should avoid buying cheap China items when it comes to multi tools.
+Being cheap when choosing a multi-tool is a mistake you will regret and you should avoid buying cheap China items when it comes to multi-tools.
 Your tool should have a solid knife blade, pliers, a saw blade and flat/cross point drivers.
 You never know when you might need one of these tools and it’s better to have it at hand.
-Get a quality multi tool for your get home bag.
+Get a quality multi-tool for your get home bag.
 There is a big debate among preppers and survivalists when it comes to blades and many of them add a fixed blade knife as well.
-A true survival knife is a formidable tool, but you can make good use of what your multi tool provides if you have the right knowledge.
+A real survival knife is a formidable tool, but you can make good use of what your multi-tool provides if you have the right knowledge.
 It is all up to you in the end.

 Related article: Why the blade matters when choosing the perfect knife